7:50 Registration and Continental Breakfast

 Click here for more information about Neal.

-Sarah M. Saint is an attorney in the Greensboro office of Brooks Pierce McLendon Humphrey & Leonard LLP, where she counsels and litigates on behalf of school boards, private schools, and institutions of higher education so that they can focus on what they do best: educating students.
-Sarah's background in school counseling informs her practice as she helps school districts navigate complex laws that impact students and educators.
-She has a particular focus on broadening awareness of diversity issues within organizations and counseling educational institutions on compliance with state and federal civil rights laws and regulations.
-Sarah's pro bono practice focuses on representing trans individuals in discrimination litigation and aiding trans individuals obtain legal name- and gender marker-changes.
+S. Collins Saint is an attorney in the Greensboro office of Brooks Pierce McLendon Humphrey & Leonard LLP, where they counsel and litigate on behalf of school boards, private schools, and institutions of higher education so that they can focus on what they do best: educating students.
+Collins's background in school counseling informs their practice as they help school districts navigate complex laws that impact students and educators.
+They have a particular focus on broadening awareness of diversity issues within organizations and counseling educational institutions on compliance with state and federal civil rights laws and regulations.
+Collins's pro bono practice focuses on representing trans individuals in discrimination litigation and aiding trans individuals obtain legal name- and gender marker-changes.

-Sarah went to Wake Forest University School of Law, where she was recognized by the North Carolina State Bar for her pro bono service and National Jurist as a "Law Student of the Year."
-Sarah also holds a Master's degree in School Counseling and uses her experience to counsel educational institutions on state and federal regulatory compliance and civil rights issues.
+Collins went to Wake Forest University School of Law, where they were recognized by the North Carolina State Bar for their pro bono service and National Jurist as a "Law Student of the Year."
+Collins also holds a Master's degree in School Counseling and uses their experience to counsel educational institutions on state and federal regulatory compliance and civil rights issues.

-When not practicing law, Sarah enjoys playing board games, kayaking, cooking, and hiking with her wife and their three dogs.
+When not practicing law, Collins enjoys playing board games, kayaking, cooking, and hiking with their wife and three dogs.

 Thomas C. Shanahan